jakowicz/recent/README.md

 ```
 brew tap jakowicz/tap
-brew install cheatsheet
+brew install recent
 ```

 ## Usage

 Run the recent.py command (I'm going to remove .py in the next release), pass one argument, which is the program you would like to show the recent history of.
-So for my "gpg" recent history, you would run:
+So for your recent popular "gpg" commands, you would run:

 ```
 recent.py gpg